maydev99/splashly/README.md

 # splashly

-#Slpashly (Flutter)
+#Splashly (Flutter)

 ## Uses UnSplash APi to find images.

 ### To use this code:

--add secret.dart file to lib folder
--in secret.dart file, paste the class below and add your Unsplash Api key
+Add *secret.dart* file to lib folder.
+In secret.dart file, paste the class below and add your Unsplash Api key

 class Secret {
     String accessKey = 'paste your key here';